Rules for Traditional and Roth IRA contributions

 - You must designate the account as a Roth IRA when you start the account.

-- Earnings in a Roth account can be tax-free rather than tax-deferred.
-So, you can’t deduct contributions to a Roth IRA.
+- Earnings in a Roth account are tax-free rather than tax-deferred.
+You can’t deduct contributions to a Roth IRA.
 However, the withdrawals you make during retirement can be tax-free.
 They must be qualified distributions.

 - You can withdraw contributions at any time without tax or penalty.

-- You can continue to make contributions after you reach age 70 1/2.
-However, you must still receive compensation.
+- You can continue to make contributions after you reach age 72.
+However, you must still receive taxable compensation.

-- The balance in your account when you die goes to your heirs tax-free.
-The account has to have been open for at least five years.
+- The balance in your account when you die generally goes to your heirs tax-free.
+The account has to have been open and contributed to for at least five years.

 Who can contribute to a Roth IRA?

-The amount you can contribute to a Roth IRA:
+The amount you can contribute to a Roth IRA 2022:

 These levels apply even if you’re not covered by a company pension plan.